26 Interesting Facts About Tanzania

 Mount Kilimanjaro (Shutterstock)

-14. The UNESCO-listed Ngorongoro Crater in Tanzania is the world’s largest caldera and is also known for its diversity of wildlife.
+13. The UNESCO-listed Ngorongoro Crater in Tanzania is one of the world’s largest caldera and is also known for its diversity of wildlife.
 The conservation area’s landscape has been described as “one of the greatest natural wonders of the planet”.

 Elevated view of the Ngorongoro Crater